v0d1ch/serviette-backend/README.md

-# SERVIETTE - Yesod Mysql example
+# SERVIETTE Backend
   [Serviette](https://hackage.haskell.org/package/serviette) is library for generating SQL queries from JSON.
+This repo is the backend for database interactions.
   Send the json in the expected format and receive raw sql string.

 ### Expected JSON format